 - Check baby’s mouth for airway blockages: Check for blockages in the baby’s mouth such as tongue, food, vomit, or blood.
 You can use the little finger to clear the airway after placing the baby on the back with the head in a neutral position.

-- Check baby regularly for breathing and responses: Once the blockage is cleared, check for breathing, chest movements, breathing sounds, and breath (air) on your cheeks.
+- Check the baby regularly for breathing and responses: Once the blockage is cleared, check for breathing, chest movements, breathing sounds, and breath (air) on your cheeks.

-Steps To Perform CPR On Baby
+What Are The Steps To Perform CPR On A Baby?

 Parents are encouraged to receive proper CPR training.
 The CPR on the baby includes the following steps (8):